OpenSourceWorkflow/generator-kickstart/docs/js-codestyle.md

 ## Naming

 * Use camel casing
-* use verb to start describing function
+* use verb to start function names

 ### Public functions
 ```javascript